qsalt/daytracer/Readme.md

     * Single & Bulk edit: find one or multiple issues and edit a given key value pair.
     * Edit last: If no filter is provided edit key value pairs of latlest entry.

+### Config file
+This script looks for a config.cfg file in the directory of the git repo.
+If it does not exist, a default config file is generated.
+This config is used to set where your mytime.json file will be saved, and what categories you want to track your time in.
 Sample json output:

 ```